Bolt-Down Pole Installation – Guidelines & Requirements for Install<br />

 Final Installation Procedures

 Your electrician and installation team should always follow the manufacturer’s bolt patterns and guides when securing your poles.
 Following these guidelines is critical to avoid damaging the mounting plates; this damage typically happens when the orientation of the anchor bolts does not match the bolt pattern.
-Your pole should remain plumb at all stages prior to securing leveled nuts, flat washers, and lock washers.
+Your pole should remain plumb at all stages before securing leveled nuts, flat washers, and lock washers.
 Once everything is installed and minor leveling adjustments have been made, your electrician will tighten the top nuts according to a specific torque level recommendation.
 Requirements often call for lightly packed concrete grout between the concrete foundation and base plate to ensure maximum security.
-Your electrician may also want to install a small-diameter pipe between the grout for drainage purposes.
+Your electrician may also want to install a small diameter pipe between the grout for drainage purposes.

 Pole Placement

-To evenly and appropriately light your facility, the placement of each fixture and pole is dependent on a number of variables, including the application, local regulations and guidelines, space requirements, fixture type and quantity, and client preferences.
+To evenly and appropriately light your facility, the placement of each fixture and pole is dependent on several variables, including the application, local regulations and guidelines, space requirements, fixture type and quantity, and client preferences.
 By running a photometric analysis, Access Fixtures lighting specialists can provide you with a detailed report to guide you on the number of poles and fixtures necessary for your project.
-Pole quantity depends on number of fixtures and, of course, the size of the space being lit.
+Pole quantity depends on the number of fixtures and, of course, the size of the space being lit.
 A photometric analysis will help determine the exact number of poles and fixtures required for your space.
-Our team of lighting specialists will guide you along the process and provide you with the results your desire.
+Our team of lighting specialists will guide you along the process and provide you with the results you desire.
 If you would like to discuss the viability of a photometric analysis for your project, give us a call today at 800-468-9925.

 Speak to an Access Fixtures Lighting Specialist about Choosing the Right Fixture

 All Access Fixtures poles are built for durability and resistance against harsh weather conditions.
 Not sure what height to go for?
 Questions about pole mounting?
 Need help with custom coloring?
-If you have any lighting questions, we will be glad to help get you answer.
+If you have any lighting questions, we will be glad to help get you an answer.
 We want to make sure you get the exact fixture for your needs, your budget, and your goals.
 We are passionate about lighting and love what we do.
 To speak with an Access Fixtures lighting specialist, call (800) 468-9925.